asnr/dotfiles/README.md

 ### terminal

-**Personalise terminal.** Open the finder window in the terminal directory and open up the terminal preferences window next to it.
-Drag the terminal/asnr.terminal file from the finder window to the terminal preferences window.
+**Personalise terminal.** Open the terminal preferences window.
+Under "Profiles", import the profile defined in the terminal/asnr.terminal file.
 Adjust the font size if necessary and set the "asnr" profile to default.

 ### emacs